Dive Rescue Team

 H.U.R.T (Heavy Urban Rescue Team)

 The Heavy Urban Response Team is a very active and productive team.
-The Team’s 90 members are led by two captains and four lieutenants.
 Internally, the team is divided into four disciplines: Structural collapse, rope rescue, trench rescue and confined space rescue.
-The HURT team is equipped and trained to perform technical rescue procedures in a safe and efficient manner in the following disciplines: High Angle Rope Rescue, Low Angle Rope Rescue, One-Point Suspension with Litter Tender, Structural Collapse Rescue, Confined Space Rescue and Trench Rescue.
+The H.U.R.T. team is equipped and trained to perform technical rescue procedures in a safe and efficient manner in the following disciplines: High Angle Rope Rescue, Low Angle Rope Rescue, One-Point Suspension with Litter Tender, Structural Collapse Rescue, Confined Space Rescue and Trench Rescue.
 The team also rescues civilians and firefighters in the event of entrapment at a fire scene.